 There are so many other factors that play a role in UTI development, including how much water you drink and how much you pee normally.
 It would be difficult for scientists to isolate the right variable.

 Peeing after sex may help flush out UTI-causing bacteria, but it won’t prevent you from contracting a sexually transmitted infection (STI).

 You pee after sex to flush bacteria away from the urethra.

-STI-related bacteria affects the body in a different way — your body can absorb this bacteria through tiny tears in your mucus membranes.
+STI-related bacteria affect the body in a different way.
+Your body can absorb the bacteria through tiny tears in your mucus membranes.
 Peeing won’t affect this absorption process.

 The only way to reduce your risk for STIs is to use a condom every time you engage in sexual activity and get screened regularly.